Jasmine Trias: Career

 Trias was featured in the music video to The Black Eyed Peas single "Bebot," playing apl.de.ap's sister.
 She was featured as a commentator on MTV/TRL for the sixth season of American Idol.
-She also filmed a movie in the Philippines titled "Suddenly It's Magic" produced by GMA Films; it is shelved indefinitely.
+She also filmed a movie in the Philippines titled "Suddenly It's Magic"; it is shelved indefinitely.
 In addition, she was featured as a guest judge for a children's competition on The Tyra Banks Show and made appearances on three American Idol national follow-up shows: American Idol Extra, American Idol Tonight and It's Your Call with Lynn Doyle.

-Trias has stated in many different interviews that she will start working on new albums for the U.S. and the Philippines for release this year.

-Trias is the host of a television program called Pacific Groove in Hawaii.

-Trias is currently performing with Hawaii's very own Society of Seven at the Riviera Hotel & Casino in Las Vegas.
-The show debuted on August 16, 2012.